-- Improves your performance - Proper fueling can dramatic improve your performance especially as you get to a higher level of football.
+- Improves your performance - Proper fueling can dramatically improve your performance especially as you get to a higher level of football.

 - Delays Fatigue – which is one of the ultimate goals of our workouts, so we can stay energised for longer

 - Getting the right nutrients in the correct quantity can protect you against injury